CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ### Bill of Materials

-- Enabling this option allows ProcessForce BOM data to sync with SAP Business One BOM objects.
+- Enabling this option allows CompuTec ProcessForce's BOM data to sync with SAP Business One BOM objects.
 - The key data synchronized includes values from the Result Column.

 ![Result](./media/bom-mor/bill-of-materials-result.webp)